 The problem of subgraph containment is one of the most studied questions in extremal and probabilistic combinatorics.
-In this paper we are interested in conditions that guarantee the containment of pairiwise vertex-disjoint triangles in different graph models.
-In particular when a graph $G$ on $v(G)$ vertices contains $\lfloor v(G)/3 \rfloor$ pairwise vertex-disjoint copies of triangles, we say that $G$ contains a triangle-factor.
+In this paper we are interested in conditions that guarantee the containment of pairwise vertex-disjoint triangles in different graph models.
+In particular when a graph $G$ on $v(G)$ vertices contains $\lfloor v(G)/3 \rfloor$ pairwise vertex-disjoint copies of triangles, we say that $G$ contains a triangle factor.
 We will consider minimum degree conditions in dense graphs, lower bounds on the edge-probability in random graphs, and a combination of both.

-From Mantel's theorem on the maximum number of edges in a triangle free graph it follows that any $n$-vertex graph with minimum degree larger than $n/2$ contains a triangle.
-The first result on the containment of a triangle-factor is due to Corrádi and Hajnal~\cite{corradi1963maximal}, who proved that any $n$-vertex graph $G$ with minimum degree $\delta(G) \ge 2n/3$ contains a triangle-factor.
-Dirac~\cite{dirac1963maximal} generalised this to smaller minimum degree.
+From Mantel's theorem on the maximum number of edges in a triangle-free graph it follows that any $n$-vertex graph with minimum degree larger than $n/2$ contains a triangle.
+The first result on the containment of a triangle factor is due to Corrádi and Hajnal~\cite{corradi1963maximal}, who proved that any $n$-vertex graph $G$ with minimum degree $\delta(G) \ge 2n/3$ contains a triangle factor.
+From this it is not hard to derive a more general result for graphs with smaller minimum degree, which was first proved by Dirac~\cite{dirac1963maximal}.

 \begin{theorem}[Dirac~\cite{dirac1963maximal}] Any $n$-vertex graph $G$ with $n/2 \le \delta(G) \le 2n/3$ contains at least $2\delta(G)-n$ pairwise vertex-disjoint triangles. \end{theorem}

 Given an integer $m$ with $n/2 \le m \le 2n/3$, the tripartite complete graph with parts of size $2m-n$, $n-m$, and $n-m$ shows the result is best possible.
 Moreover, a stability version of Theorem~\ref{thm:dirac} was proved by Hladk\'{y}, Hu, and Piguet~\cite{hladky2019komlos}.